The Natural Health Guide to Food Additives

 Emulsifiers: Allows non-fat and fatty substances to mix together that would remain separate under normal circumstances.

-Meat Tenderizer: Breaks down the tough muscle protein found in meat.
+Meat Tenderizer: This breaks down the tough muscle protein found in meat.

 Intended Purpose: Sugar substitute and flavor enhancer.

 Safety Concern: This sugar substitute is 200 times more potent than table sugar.
 Found in brands like Sweet One and Sunett, acesulfame K has had limited testing for human consumption.
-Although, reports of reduced antioxidant benefits and the inability for the body to maintain the “good” HDL cholesterol have been reported.
+However, reports of reduced antioxidant benefits and the inability of the body to maintain the “good” HDL cholesterol have been reported.

 Annatto:

-Food Sources: Dairy products such as cheeses, butters and creams.
-Also found in baked goods, beverages and corn starch.
+Food Sources: Dairy products such as cheeses, butter, and creams.
+Also found in baked goods, beverages, and corn starch.

 Intended Purpose: Provides a yell-orange color.
 Used as a bleaching and coloring agent.

 Safety Concern: Consumption of this food is generally safe.
-Annatto added butters may appear to some to have the vitamin K richness as do butters produced from pasture-raised cows but they in fact contribute no vitamin nutrition.
-The greatest concern of Annatto is in regards to the solvents required to extract the colorant.
+Annatto added butter may appear to some to have the vitamin K richness as do butters produced from pasture-raised cows but they, in fact, contribute no vitamin nutrition.
+The greatest concern of Annatto is in regard to the solvents required to extract the colorant.

-Annatto is extracted from the seeds off the Bixa Orellana bush using a variety of several chemicals including acetone, hexane, trichloroethylene, various alcohols and methylene chloride.
+Annatto is extracted from the seeds of the Bixa Orellana bush using a variety of chemicals including acetone, hexane, trichloroethylene, various alcohols, and methylene chloride.
 (2)

 Despite the solvents during the manufacturing process, the originating plant has pharmacological properties that have been used in history for various health applications.
 Annatto extract may provide some of these antioxidant components but further studies are needed.
 (4)